|www.PenandCamera.com: About||About | Archive | Photography | Writing | Updates|

-Origin-wise, I'm a native of Chicago, but over the past 10 years have had the good fortune to live in Boston, two fantastic French cities -- Paris and Toulouse --and since 1997 have lived in the United Kingdom, first in Oxford, and now in St. Andrews, in Scotland's Kingdom of Fife.
+Origin-wise, I'm a native of Chicago, but have had the good fortune to live in Boston, upstate New York, Dublin, two fantastic French cities -- Paris and Toulouse --and since 1997 have lived in the United Kingdom, first in Oxford, and now in St. Andrews, in Scotland's Kingdom of Fife.

 Work-wise, I'm the managing editor for Europe for Information Security Media Group, for which I cover a range of computer security, technology, privacy and related topics.
 In the past, I've covered not just computer security and information technology, but also business, politics, culture, careers, usability and travel.